cyberbotics/webots-doc/guide/the-user-interface.md

-where *H* is the number of hours (may be several digits), *MM* is the number of minutes, *SS* is the number of seconds, and *MMM* is the number of milliseconds (see ).
+where *H* is the number of hours (may be several digits), *MM* is the number of minutes, *SS* is the number of seconds, and *MMM* is the number of milliseconds (see [this figure](the-user-interface.md#speedometer)).
 If the speedometer value is greater than one, the virtual time is progressing faster than real time.

 The basic time step for simulation can be set in the `basicTimeStep` field of the `WorldInfo` node in the scene tree window.
 It is expressed in virtual time